High cholesterol can be genetic, and a DNA test may help

 FH is a genetic disorder, and there are various forms of it depending on which gene variant a person carries.
-The most common form is when a person has one copy of the altered gene that’s inherited from one of their parents, which is what we commonly refer to when talking about FH.
+(A gene variant is what we call a gene when there is a slight difference in its DNA sequence relative to other people, so there can be multiple variations, or variants, of a given gene.)
+The most common form of FH is when a person has one copy of an FH related gene variant that’s inherited from one of their parents, which is what we commonly refer to when talking about FH.
 (In this article we focus on this type, but great resources are available to learn about other types.)

 How can you know if you have FH?

 FH can be identified through genetic testing.
-Admera Health’s Inherited Cholesterol Test, available in the Helix Store, enables the detection of DNA variants in four genes that are known to be associated with FH.
+Genetic testing reads your DNA in search of gene variants among four different genes that are known to be associated with FH.
 For individuals who have been diagnosed with FH, it is recommended that family members also get tested, because the condition can be inherited.
 For three of the four genes associated with FH, at least 50% of direct relatives (parents, children, and siblings) will have the disease-causing gene variant as well.